Prompt Library · 36 prompts

 - Our pricing: [price]

-- Our weakness (honestly): [what we do worse]
+- Our weakness (honest): [what we are worse at]

 Analyze: